JetBrains/guide/site/java/tutorials/working-with-gradle/the-build-gradle-file/index.md

 Note that IntelliJ IDEA uses the updated [configuration names for the dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html), for example `testImplementation` instead of `testCompile`.
 It also uses the compact form for dependency declaration, with the group name, artifact name and version number separated by colons.

-In order for Gradle to run JUnit 5 tests, the test section of the `build.gradle` file needs to say `useJUnitPlatform`, so IntelliJ IDEA has generated this for us too.
+In order for Gradle to run JUnit 5 tests, the test section of the `build.gradle.kts` file needs to say `useJUnitPlatform`, so IntelliJ IDEA has generated this for us too.

 Now that we know where the dependencies should be declared for a Gradle project, let's look at how to add or update dependencies.